stephenjohnlimb/boot2/AgileEmailValidationDevelopment.md

 ## Summary (sort of)

-Give it a quick test - end-2-end:
+Give it a quick end-2-end test:
 ```
 curl http://localhost:8080/email/StephenJohnLimb@gmail.com
 # The output